Kitsch Tapestry: Nostalgia and Novelty in Post-Colonial Chinese Culture

 For China, this ontological manifestation specifically means: It is always in a passive state——On one hand, it is pushed to engage in modernization and Westernization.
 On the other hand, the local culture becomes a form of symbolic nostalgia and misplaced imitation without an internal drive due to the cultural confusion caused by external invasion.

-This story described such a passive state, characterized by confusion and a lack of internal harmony, and at the same time being overwhelmingly propelled forward by the rapid development of the times.
-It does not try to find a solution nor to tell a specific story, but to express a feeling, an emotion.
 It begins from a microscopic perspective, weaving together a series of scenes through memories, dreams, and reality, using a very simple plot, expressing an observation of the eternal conflict and a desire for internal harmony.
 It tries to comtemplates what changed and what remains, to rediscover our own cultural subjectivity.
-This is a story about loss and rebuilding, confusion and new hope.

 Reference: